Oscar J. Corral: Biography

+Early life and education

 Corral is the 2nd child of Oscar Jose Corral-Corral and Maria Caridad Parlade y Fernandez de Castro, Cuban exiles.
 He graduated in 1992 from Belen Jesuit Preparatory School in Miami.

 Corral later graduated from the University of Florida's journalism program, and won first place in the Hearst National Writing Awards in 1998 with an article about the budding medical marijuana scene in San Francisco that year.

-After winning the Hearst award, The Chicago Tribune recruited Corral for an internship at the storied newspaper.
-While working in Tribune tower, Corral researched and broke several stories, including an in-depth scoop on a legal fight over the estate of Beat Generation Author and Poet, Jack Kerouac.
-Titled "Fighting Over Jack", the article reported that Kerouac's estate was worth just $91 at the time of his death, but had grown to be valued at more than $10 million, triggering a legal struggle for control.
+After winning the Hearst award, the Chicago Tribune recruited Corral for an internship.
+While at the Tribune, Corral researched and broke several stories, including an in-depth scoop on a legal fight over the estate of Jack Kerouac.

-After completing his master's degree in International Relations at Florida International University, Corral moved to New York City to work for Newsday, where he covered crime for the Pulitzer-prize winning tabloid.
+After completing his master's degree in International Relations at Florida International University, Corral moved to New York City to work for Newsday covering crime.

+Journalism career

-While at Newsday, Corral worked on several high-profile stories, including the case of Reyna Angelica Marroquin, a Salvadoran immigrant to New York who disappeared in 1969.
-Her mummified body was discovered inside a metal drum below a Long Island mansion 30 years later.
-Corral reported on the importance of science and technology in breaking the case, turning the heads of television producers looking to recreate true-crime stories on television.
-Corral was the first to find the woman's family in El Salvador and break the news to them about her death.
-The story made national headlines and Forensic Files made a documentary on the case, where Corral appears in an interview.
-The case was also featured on 48 Hours and became the backdrop for an episode of Law & Order.
+While at Newsday, Corral worked on several high-profile stories, including the case of Reyna Angelica Marroquin, a Salvadoran immigrant to New York who disappeared in 1969, and whose mummified body was discovered inside a metal drum below a Long Island mansion 30 years later.
+Corral reported on the role of science and technology in breaking the case, drawing the interest of television producers looking to recreate true-crime stories on television.
+Corral located the woman's family in El Salvador and was the first to break the news to them of her death.
+The story made national headlines and Forensic Files made a documentary on the case, including an interview with Corral.
+The case was also featured on 48 Hours, and became the backdrop for an episode of Law & Order.

-Corral returned to his native Miami in 2001, just weeks before the September 11 attacks, and was quickly assigned to the story's Florida angle by his new employer, The Miami Herald.
-He and a team of other journalists won a Green Eyeshade Award from the Society of Professional Journalists for their coverage of the terrorists' movements in Florida in the weeks leading up to the attacks.
+Corral returned to his native Miami in 2001, shortly before the September 11 attacks, and was subsequently assigned to the story's Florida angle by his new employer, The Miami Herald.
+Corral and a team of other journalists won a Green Eyeshade Award from the Society of Professional Journalists for their coverage of the perpetrators' movements in Florida in the weeks leading up to the attacks.

-His first beat was Miami City Hall, where the mayoral campaign immediately following the Elian Gonzalez fiasco was in full swing.
-Incumbent Joe Carollo was defeated by Manny Diaz, a local lawyer who had represented Elian's Miami relatives.
-Corral's coverage of City Hall culminated with a series of investigative articles about Miami Commissioner Arthur Teele.
-Teele was eventually indicted on federal and state corruption charges and shot himself to death in the lobby of the Miami Herald building.
-Corral appears in a documentary on Teele's rise and fall, Miami Noir.
+His first beat was Miami City Hall, covering the mayoral campaign immediately following the Elian Gonzalez incident.
+Incumbent Joe Carollo was defeated by Manny Diaz, a local lawyer who had represented Gonzalez's Miami relatives.
+Corral's coverage of City Hall culminated with a series of investigative articles about Miami Commissioner Arthur Teele, who was eventually indicted on federal and state corruption charges and shot himself to death in the lobby of the Miami Herald building.
+Corral appears in Miami Noir, a documentary on Teele's rise and fall.